 When you make your Christmas budget, don’t forget to include wrapping paper and supplies.
 However, you should be smart about where you purchase these items.
 Buying in bulk is often the best option, or you can hit up your local dollar store for a variety of cheap designs.
-While it may be tempting to create a designer look with expensive paper and tags, remember that they’ll only be trash soon afterward.
+While it may be tempting to create a designer look with expensive paper and tags, remember that they’ll just end up in the trash soon afterward.
+Those are Christmas extras that the kids likely won’t remember.
 Save your money for other things and keep the wrapping cheap.
 Purchase solid colors or patterns that can work year-round to make your purchase even more practical.

 Going Overboard on Stockings

 Stockings are a fun tradition that many families enjoy each year.
 However, this Christmas activity can get out of control very quickly, especially since you’ll likely need to fill them for multiple people.
 Remember that tiny gifts aren’t necessarily cheaper.
 To cut back, purchase smaller stockings that require less to fill.
-Include these items in your budget, set a strict limit and adhere to it.
+Including these items in your budget may just help draw more attention to Christmas extras.